 Social distance is an interesting observation … all the songs on ‘The Distance‘ deal with relationships ending and people leaving, but also the emotional and social separation of partners and their interactions as they go through these ordeals.
 Not sure if that’s what you are getting at it, but it seems like everyone on the album goes through it in quite a bit of detail.

 Dr. J: How did The Distance come together musically for you?
 What was it like to collaborate on a video for the song?

 NK: I was looking for the chance to collaborate on a music video during the pandemic – obviously all plans were halted, we were all trying to figure out what to do.
 (Artist/Animator) Katie Marks reached out to me with a treatment for “The Distance” and I loved it.
 Katie went all out, creating 2,000 images, elaborate puppets and backgrounds, and an amazing storyline that really communicated the song in a new way.
 It was such a great experience for me and I hope folks will check out the video and Katie’s other work (www.katieannmarks.com) … and hopefully it’s a good example of what can happen when two people get together and trust in each other to make something really exciting.

 Dr. J: Where do you often derive inspiration to make music?

 Dr. J: What is your favorite song to perform?
 What makes it a current favorite in your performances?
-Do you enjoy Live Streaming?

 Dr. J: What is one message you would hope that listeners find in the unique nature of your latest music?